5 Cold-Weather Tips You Need to Stay Healthy

 Find a Doctor

-Fall comes with a bounty of celebrations: staying warm and cozy, cooking up comforting recipes, Thanksgiving and the holiday spirit in the air.
+Fall comes with a bounty of celebrations.
 The other side of fall, however, isn’t so enjoyable: the flu, bearing the cold, and everything to think of in preparation for the winter and year ahead.
 Here are five simple winter health tips I hope will help you stay well and healthy during this seasonal shift.

 This goes for home and work.
 With the windows shut to block the cold, that means less ventilation.
-You may want to consider adding a high-quality air purifier with replacement filters to your holiday wish list to help stop the spread of germs.
-If you’re sensitive to drier, winter air, look into a humidifier.
+You may want to consider investing in a high-quality air purifier with replacement filters to help stop the spread of germs.
+If you’re sensitive to dry, cold air, look into a humidifier.
 If you’re not sure how to go about choosing the right air purifier or humidifier, ask a home energy expert at your local appliance store for a recommendation.